 Particularly your child’s bedding.

-Find a locally made honey and start eating a small amount of it daily.
+Find locally-made honey and start eating a small amount of it daily.

 Apparently, by exposing the body to local pollen, it is thought it will become less sensitive to that particular type of pollen over time.